S. D. Jones: Professional wrestling career

 S. D. helped put over Greg Valentine at a 1979 TV taping when Valentine locked in his figure-four leglock and refused to let go, leading to Jones doing a stretcher job and subsequently appearing in Madison Square Garden with his leg in a cast.
-He was also the tag team partner of André the Giant on November 13, 1984 when André's hair was cut by Ken Patera and Big John Studd.
+He was also the tag team partner of André the Giant on November 13, 1984, when André's hair was cut by Ken Patera and Big John Studd.
 At the inaugural WrestleMania in 1985 he famously lost to King Kong Bundy in an official match time of nine seconds, although the actual time from bell to pinfall was seventeen seconds.
-In any case, it would stand as the quickest match in WrestleMania history until The Rock defeated Erick Rowan in six seconds at WrestleMania 32 in 2016.
+In any case, it would stand as the quickest match in WrestleMania history until Kane defeated Chavo Guerrero in 11 seconds to win the ECW Championship at WrestleMania 24.

 Jones was a workhorse for the WWF as he wrestled 240 matches per year during his career and twice wrestled over 300 matches in a single year with (302) in 1978 and (305) in 1984.
 Despite mainly being used as a preliminary talent in the 1980s WWF, Jones garnered further recognition when LJN created two action figures of him for their Wrestling Superstars toy line.
-One was yellow with blue palm trees and the other was a red shirt.
+One was with a yellow shirt with blue palm trees and the other was with a red shirt.
 He also appeared in the WWF's music video for Land of a Thousand Dances.
-Jones last match was in New York City at Madison Square Garden on October 19, 1990 losing by pinfall against Iron Mike Sharpe.
+Jones last match was in New York City at Madison Square Garden on October 19, 1990, losing by pinfall against Iron Mike Sharpe.

 After WWF, he wrestled for Herb Abrams's Universal Wrestling Federation and Universal Wrestling Superstars in New York City.
 He retired from the sport in 1995.
-In 2006, SD Jones appeared for the WWE inducting Tony Atlas into the Hall of Fame.
-S. D. Jones was added to the WWE Hall Of Fame on April 7, 2019 as a legacy inductee.
+In 2006, S. D. Jones appeared for the WWE inducting Tony Atlas into the WWE Hall of Fame.
+S. D. Jones was added to the WWE Hall Of Fame on April 7, 2019, as a legacy inductee.

 Personal life and death

 After retiring from wrestling, Jones lost a considerable amount of weight and took a job at the New York Daily News.
 He died in Antigua on October 26, 2008, following a stroke suffered two days earlier.

 Following his death, his wife recalled "On Wednesday, he was laughing and singing and all of that… He went to feed the dogs, and when he came back, he called my name.
 He said, ‘Kay.’
 He showed me his fingers, and the next thing I know, his body went limp.
-We went to the doctor’s, and he had three-quarters of his brain bleeding, covered with blood."
+We went to the doctor's, and he had three-quarters of his brain bleeding, covered with blood."